samuikaze/noip-duc-in-kubernetes/README.md

   > You can edit and use `prepare.yaml` to create namespace and secret in kubernetes folder directly.

-  DUC needs your username, password and domain to run, so you need to create a secret to define these values for DUC.
+  No-IP DUC needs your username, password and domain to run, so you need to create a secret to define these values for No-IP DUC.

   > Note: If you have multiple domains, split it in comma.